syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/Padding.md

 title: Padding
 description: Concepts and Features
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---

-## Padding
+# Padding

-Padding Settings for XPTaskBar
+## Padding Settings for XPTaskBar

 The interior spacing of the XPTaskBar control can be specified by setting the DockPadding propertyto integer values.